 The Superintendent and Principal of a school identified for comprehensive support and improvement shall collaborate with the Kentucky Department of Education to create a turnaround training and support team.
 The Board shall approve the turnaround team.

+When a school is identified for targeted support and improvement or comprehensive support and improvement for two (2) or more consecutive years, the Superintendent may remove the Principal.

 School Funds and Property